Nick-Barua/Estimator-Collapse-Theory-ECT-Framework/README.md

 ```

 **Associated paper:**
-> Barua, N. (2026). *The Sophistication Paradox: A Systems-Theoretic Framework for Estimator Collapse in Precision-Guided Autonomous Navigation Architectures*.
+> Barua, N., & Douglas, R. J. (2026).
+The Sophistication Paradox: A Systems-Theoretic Framework for Estimator Collapse in Precision-Guided Autonomous Navigation Architectures.
 Manuscript in preparation for submission to CEAS Aeronautical Journal.

 **Concept DOI (all versions):** https://doi.org/10.5281/zenodo.19469720